-- the scale is related to the needs of the area and in keeping with the character of the location; - ii. they have no detrimental impact upon nature conservation interests; - iii. they do not create unacceptable disturbance to neighbouring residential properties by way of noise, light spillage and unsociable hours; - iv. the use of any floodlighting has mitigation measures in place to protect nearby residential property; and - v. access and off-street parking can be satisfactorily provided without harming existing residential and other uses. - 11.12 The NPPF (para.
-97) makes it plain that existing open space, sports and recreational buildings and land, including playing fields, should not be built on unless they are proven to be surplus to requirements, or they are being replaced by something bigger and/or better. - 11.13 As regards existing local facilities, the most recent assessment of open space carried out by East Devon District Council found that, whilst the Parish had several areas of usable recreational space, it was under-provided with most types of open space when assessed against "open space quantity standards".
-Community consultation in 2018 identified strong community support for the protection and enhancement of local recreation opportunities, although there is some concern that each settlement is not equally and conveniently served with both indoor and outdoor spaces for sport. - 11.14 Policy Coly19 puts protection in place for the two main and most important areas of sporting and other recreational activities in the Parish.
-Not only are we intent on protecting them from loss of area or facilities as a result of development, we are supportive of improvements and the provision of additional facilities that help meet needs address the accessibility problems and encourage increased participation.
+- i. the scale is related to the needs of the area and in keeping with the character of the location; - ii. they have no detrimental impact upon nature conservation and biodiversity; - iii. they will not add to flood risk or result in the loss of flood storage capacity; - iv. they do not create unacceptable disturbance to neighbouring residential properties by way of noise, light spillage, and unsociable hours; - v. the use of any floodlighting has mitigation measures in place to protect nearby residential property; and - vi. access and off-street parking can be satisfactorily provided without adversely affecting highway safety, traffic movement and amenity of residential and other surrounding uses.
+Permeable materials for surface parking areas should be used where practicable. - 11.12 The NPPF (para.
+97) makes it plain that existing open space, sports and recreational buildings and land, including playing fields, should not be built on unless they are proven to be surplus to requirements, or they are being replaced by something bigger and/or better. - 11.13 As regards existing local facilities, the most recent assessment of open space carried out by East Devon District Council found that, whilst the Parish had several areas of usable recreational space, it was under-provided with most types of open space when assessed against "open space quantity standards"39.
+Community consultation in 2018 identified strong community support for the protection and enhancement of local recreation opportunities, although there is some concern that each settlement is not equally and conveniently served with both indoor and outdoor spaces for sport. - 11.14 Policy Coly18 puts protection in place for the two main and most important areas of sporting and other recreational activities in the Parish.
+Not only are we intent on protecting them from loss of area or facilities as a result of development, but we are also supportive of improvements and the provision of additional facilities that help meet needs, address the accessibility problems and encourage increased participation.